Marrara Oval

-Marrara Oval, currently branded TIO Stadium under a naming rights agreement (and previously also known as Football Park), is a sports ground in Darwin, the capital of Australia's Northern Territory.
-The ground primarily hosts Australian rules football, cricket, and rugby league.
+Marrara Oval, currently known as TIO Stadium for sponsorship reasons, is a multi-purpose stadium in the suburb of Marrara, Darwin, Northern Territory, Australia.
+With a seating capacity of 12,215, the ground is the largest stadium in the Northern Territory, and primarily hosts Australian rules football, cricket, and rugby league.

 Marrara Oval was opened in 1991.
-It has a capacity of 12,500 people, making it the largest stadium in the Northern Territory.
-However, the ground has a record attendance of 17,500, set in 2003 for a football game featuring the Indigenous All-Stars.
+The ground has a record attendance of 17,500, set in 2003 for an Australian rules football game featuring the Indigenous All-Stars.
 Marrara Oval has hosted at least one Australian Football League (AFL) game in every season since 2004 and at least one National Rugby League (NRL) game in every season since 2012.
-The ground has also hosted both Test and One Day International (ODI) cricket fixtures, most recently in 2008.
+The ground has also hosted both Test, One Day International (ODI) and T20I cricket fixtures, most recently in 2025.

 History

 Australian rules football

 Marrara Oval was officially opened to the public on 30 June 1991 as the new home of the Northern Territory Football League (NTFL), and was conservatively estimated as costing $8 million.
 The first game played under lights at Marrara was a match between Nightcliff and Southern Districts on 9 December 1994.
 Transport and Works Minister Daryl Manzie officially handed over the lights to the NTFL that day.
 Installing the lights cost $1.2 million.
 The light towers were constructed by Darwin firm Norbuilt.